This page explains the methods you can use on the Valvoid\Box\Box object:

 Unset Method

-method removes all settings for a given class, including
+The unset method removes all settings for a given class, including

 shareable references, default constructor arguments, and implementation